 Admin screens use short-lived (30-second) settings_errors transients to carry notices across a redirect:

-set_transient( 'settings_errors', get_settings_errors(), 30 );
+// includes/admin/menu.php, includes/admin/string-actions.php, includes/admin/reset-settings.php set_transient( 'settings_errors', get_settings_errors(), 30 );

-These are unrelated to content caching — they are the standard WordPress pattern for post-submit notice survival.
-No invalidation needed; they self-expire.
+These are unrelated to content caching.
+They are the standard WordPress pattern for post-submit notice survival.
+No invalidation needed.
+They self-expire.

 Extension Points & Recipes

-- Adding a cached helper that depends on active language — key with
+- Adding a cached helper that depends on active language – key with wpestate_set_transient_name_multilang( ‘your_base_key’ ) so the plugin’s existing invalidators (see theme-transients.php) cover you when you pick compatible base names.

-wpestate_set_transient_name_multilang( 'your_base_key' )so the plugin’s existing invalidators (seetheme-transients.php) cover you when you pick compatible base names. - Bypassing cache for diagnostics — clear the static caches by forcing a fresh PHP process (new request); they have no public reset.
-For the object cache, use
+- Bypassing cache for diagnostics – clear the static caches by forcing a fresh PHP process (new request); they have no public reset.
+For the object cache, use wp_cache_delete( ‘wpr_cf_preferences’, ‘wpr_translate’ ).

-wpr_translate_admin_clear_theme_search_transients( 'wpresidence_admin' ).
-Pass the theme admin strings context to match the guard clause. - Flushing the whole theme cache — fire the AJAX endpoint
+- Clearing transients after bulk operations – call wpr_translate_admin_clear_theme_search_transients( ‘wpresidence_admin’ ).
+Pass the theme admin strings context to match the guard clause.

 Non-Latin Safety

 All cache keys avoid sanitize_title() on user-supplied strings.
 Language codes go through sanitize_key(), translated values are hashed with md5() before being used as key fragments.
-Cyrillic, Arabic, and CJK language data caches identically to Latin data — there is no separate slow path.
+Cyrillic, Arabic, and CJK language data caches identically to Latin data.
+There is no separate slow path.

 Gotchas